-All weatherization work is being performed in accordance with the DOE-approved energy audit procedures and 10 CFR 440 Appendix A,
+All weatherization work is being performed in accordance with the DOE-approved energy audit procedures and 10 CFR 440 Appendix A.

-Table 2 - Special Materials/Audit Procedures Approvals Items Comments Light Emitting Diode (LED) Lighting Approved by DOE 6/13/21 Refrigerators Approved by DOE 6/13/21 Destomic Water Heaters (DWH) Approved by DOE 6/13/21 well as applicable provisions as per 2 CFR 200.101.
+Table 2 - Special Materia als/Audit Procedures Approvals Items Comments Light Emitting Diode (LED) Lighting Approved by DOE 6/13/21 a.
+The subrecipient shall ensure all subcontracts are in compliance with 2 CFR 200, as well as any applicable rules and regulations of 2 CFR 910, and 45 CFR 75.
+As per 2 CFR 200.326, the subrecipient contracts must contain the applicable provisions described in Appendix II to Part 200 - "Contract Provisions for non-Federal Entity Contracts Under Federal Awards" as well as applicable provisions as per 2 CFR 200.101.
 Subrecipient subcontracts will be reviewed as part of the WAP monitoring process or upon request of the Pass-through entity.